persalys/persalys/python/doc/user_manual/graphical_interface/deterministic_analysis/user_manual_deterministic_analysis.rst

 1-2-2 Launch
 ~~~~~~~~~~~~~

-When the «Design of experiment: Evaluation» window is validated, a new element **Evaluation** appears
+When the **Design of experiment: Evaluation** window is validated, a new element **Evaluation** appears
 in the study tree, below the relevant design of experiments item.

 Its context menu has the following actions:
   - **Modify**: Reopen the setting window to change the evaluation parameters;
   - **Metamodel**: Create a new metamodel.

-The item is associated with a window displaying the list of the parameters, a progress bar
+This item is associated with a window showing the parameter list, a progress bar
 and Run/Stop buttons, to launch or stop the analysis.

 .. image:: /user_manual/graphical_interface/deterministic_analysis/analysisWindow.png